Suspect in high-speed vehicle chase arrested in Natchez - Mississippi's Best Community Newspaper

 Suspect in high-speed vehicle chase arrested in Natchez

-NATCHEZ — A man driving a government vehicle was arrested Saturday after a high-speed chase on U.S. 61 North.
+NATCHEZ — A man driving a government vehicle was arrested Saturday after a high-speed chase northbound on U.S. 61.

 Natchez Police Chief Walter Armstrong said Howard Hall, 40, was apprehended on Brentwood Lane in Natchez after 11 p.m.
 Saturday when the vehicle he was driving crashed into a tree in someone’s yard.